SpencerDawkins/net-collab-rqmts/draft-kwbdgrr-tsvwg-net-collab-rqmts.md

 ~~~~~~~~
 {: #Figure-netshaper align="center" title="Metadata and Network Shaping"}

-{{Figure-netshaper}} shows a bottleneck (access) router on the path
+{{Figure-netshaper}} shows a bottleneck (access) router on the Server to Client path.
-of packets from Server to Client.
-A network shaper in the router
-manages QoS of flows of multiple users and can buffer (delay),
+A network shaper in the router manages QoS of multiple users’ flows and can buffer,
 discard, or apply other flow control rules.
-Application layer
+Application layer signaling and feedback
-signaling and feedback between Client - Server (A - in the figure)
-adjust transmission rate over a period of several RTTs using feedback
+between Client and Server (A - in the figure) adjust transmission rate over several RTTs
-and congestion control algorithms.
-Congestion control algorithms (CCAs)
+using feedback and congestion control algorithms (CCAs).
+CCAs are generally conservative
-are generally conservative and settle to a steady rate that avoids
-excessive packet loss.
-In networks where link conditions (between
+and settle to a steady rate to avoid excessive packet loss.
+In networks where link
-Client and Router) vary significantly at timescales well below the
+conditions (between Client and Router) vary significantly at sub-RTT timescales,
-RTT, this results in unused (wasted) bandwidth at short timescales.
+this results in unused bandwidth at short timescales.

-There is some research (e.g., {{5G-Octopus}}) to indicate that media
+Research (e.g., {{5G-Octopus}}) indicates that media applications can achieve better QoE
-applications can obtain better Quality of Experience (QoE) when sending at a higher rate
-(less conservative than current CCA) and the media application is
+when sending at a higher rate (less conservative than current CCA) and tolerating some
-willing to tolerate some packet loss or delay of low priority
-packets.
-Packet priority and tolerance to delay of packets in such
+packet loss or delay of low priority packets.
+Packet priority and tolerance to delay in
-a case would be provided on-path in a side channel associated to
+such cases would be provided on-path in a side channel associated with the downstream packet (B).
-the downstream packet (B - in the figure).
-The requirements for this
-server-to-network (S2N) metadata are described in {{server-network}}.
+The requirements for this server-to-network (S2N) metadata are described in {{server-network}}.

-The client may provide information to an (access) router to drop
-lower priority marked packets of a flow (UDP 4-tuple) temporarily
+The client may provide information to an (access) router to drop lower priority marked packets
-which can in turn allocate available bandwidth to other flows of that network
+of a flow (UDP 4-tuple) temporarily which can in turn allocate available bandwidth
-attachment, especially during a Reactive Management event.
+to other flows of that network attachment, especially during a reactive management event.

-Network shapers
-observe flows and apply policies to maximize performance but are
+Network shapers observe flows and apply policies to maximize performancebut are unaware underlying
-not aware whether  there is a high preference for one flow (UDP
-4-tuple) over another flow belonging to the same user and network
-attachment (e.g., a subscriber connection, a 3GPP PDU Session.
-See
+flows belinging to the same user and network attachment (e.g., a subscriber connection,a 3GPP PDU
-{{net-attach}} for more details).
-Clients can provide information to an (access) router
+Session {{net-attach}}).
+Clients may provide information to an (access) router to drop
-to drop 'lower priority'-marked
-packets of a flow (UDP 4-tuple) during a Reactive Management event.
+‘lower priority’-marked packets of a flow (UDP 4-tuple) temporarily during congestion,
+allowing bandwidth allocation to other flows of the same network attachment.

 In summary, the rapid variation of wireless link quality and/or
 bandwidth limitations in networks along with interactive applications